DM66 – V0.2 – Documentation and assembly guide

 In details

-The frequency and duration of each voice is set by a combination of resistors and capacitors.
+The frequency and duration of each voice are set by a combination of resistors and capacitors.

 Oscilloscope screen capture of conga sound waveform